Alban-ren/Wiki-Nacre/README.md

 * Explanations of the software and computational tools employed in these analyses (see the [genomic](genomics/) section),

 * The code used for genome-related analyses (see the [script](genomics/Script_classification.md) section).

+* A section explaining the purpose of protein annotation in Pinna genomes, such as the identification of Toll-like receptors (TLRs).

 You will also find similar explanations and scripts related to the identification of bacterial communities associated with *Pinna nobilis* and *Pinna rudis* tissues in the [bacteria](Bacteria/) section.